bormaxi8080/starred/README.md

 ## TypeScript

+- [FloodRunner/FloodRunner](https://github.com/FloodRunner/FloodRunner) - An open-source framework that allows you to easily monitor your web applications using end-end browser tests.
+- [kizuna-ai-lab/sokuji](https://github.com/kizuna-ai-lab/sokuji) - Live speech translation application built with Electron 34 and React, using OpenAI's Realtime API.
 - [jina-ai/reader](https://github.com/jina-ai/reader) - Convert any URL to an LLM-friendly input with a simple prefix https://r.jina.ai/
 - [Seraphli/obsidian-link-embed](https://github.com/Seraphli/obsidian-link-embed) - This plugin allow you to convert URLs in your notes into embeded previews.
 - [SilentVoid13/Templater](https://github.com/SilentVoid13/Templater) - A template plugin for obsidian